This chapter aims to help you learn some of the common market terminologies and concepts associated with it.

 In the future, on day 4, the stock is still trading at Rs.425, and you are now bearish on the stock.
-You are convinced that the stock will trade lower at Rs.405 in a few days’ time.
+You are convinced that the stock will trade lower at Rs.405 in a few days.
 Now, is there a way you can profit out of your bearish expectation?
 Well, you could, and it can be done so by shorting the stock.

-You sell the stock at Rs.425, and 2 days later assuming the stock trades at Rs.405, you buy it back.
+You sell the stock at Rs.425, and 2 days later assuming the stock trades at Rs.405, you repurchase it.

 If you realize the trade’s first leg was to sell at Rs.425, and the second leg was to buy the stock at Rs.405.
-This is always the case with shorting – you first sell at a price you perceive as high with the intention of buying it back at a lower price at a later point in time.
+This is always the case with shorting – you first sell at a price you perceive as high to buy it back at a lower price at a later point in time.

 You have actually executed the same trade as buying at Rs.405 and selling at Rs.425 but in reverse order.

 An obvious question you may have – How can one sell Wipro shares without owning it.
 Well, you can do so, just like the way I sold a phone that I did not own.

-When you first sell, you are essentially borrowing it from someone else in the market, and when you buy it back, you actually return the shares back.
-All this happens in the backend, and the stock exchange facilitates the process of borrowing and returning it back.
+When you first sell, you are essentially borrowing it from someone else in the market, and when you repurchase it, you actually return the shares.
+All this happens in the backend, and the stock exchange facilitates borrowing and returning it.

 In fact, when you short a stock, it works so seamlessly that you will not even realize that you are borrowing it from someone else.
 From your perspective, all you need to know is that when you are bearish on the stock, you can short the stock, and the exchange takes care of borrowing the stock on your behalf.
-When you buy the stocks back, the exchange will ensure the stocks are returned back.
+When you repurchase the stocks, the exchange will ensure the stocks are returned.